Projects

 • To open files that belong to a project, double-click them in the project tree.
 Files open in the appropriate editor, according to the file type.
 For example, code source files open in the code editor.
 Use the mode selector to open the current file in another editor.

-• To bring up a context menu that has the actions most commonly needed, right-click an item in the project tree.
+• To open a context menu that has the actions most commonly needed, right-click an item in the project tree.
 For example, through the menu of the project root directory you can, among other actions, run and close the project.

 • To see the absolute path of a file, move the mouse pointer over the file name.

-• To move files from one project to another, drag-and-drop them in the project tree.
+• To move files from one project to another, drag them in the project tree.
 Qt Creator makes the necessary changes to project configuration files.

 Note: If you cannot see a file in the Projects view, switch to the File System view, which shows all the files in the file system.